StormbotTCL/Stormbot-TCL-Twitter-Module/README.md

 Changelog - Dates are in Epoch time
 -----------------------------------
+1388918657

+*	Fixed a small typo in the help documentation when running BOTNICK TWITTER HELP.

 1376855542

 *	Made it to where I'm using Twitter's secure site addresses for their API